Dannyxie/Note/Note of CSS The Definitive Guide.md

 	- IE/Win used `width` and `height` to define the dimensions of the visible element box, not the content of the element box.
 In other words, IE6/Win used `width` to describe the total of the element's content area, left and right padding, and left and right border.
 	- IE/Win applied `width` and `height` to inline nonreplaced elements.

+###Margins Versus Padding
+- Background will extend into the padding but not the margin

+###Margins

+###Length Values and Margins

+###Pecentages and Margins
+- Pencentage margin(top and bottom) relate to the `width` of the parent, not the `height`

+###Replicating Values

+	1. If the value for *left* is missing, use the value provided for *right*
+	2. If the value for *bottom* is missing, use the value provided for *top*
+	3. If the value for *right* is missing, use the value provided for *top*

+###Single-Side Margin Properties

+###Negative and Collapsed Margins
+- Vertically adjacent margins in the normal flow will collapse.

+###Margins and Inline Elements
+- Applying the margins to an inline nonreplaced element, it will have absolutely no effect on the line height.
+Margins are effectively transparent, this declaration will have no visual effect whatsoever.
+Margins on inline nonreplaced elements don't change the line height of an element.
+- The only properties that can change the distance between lines **containing only text** are `line-height`, `font-size`, and `vertical-align`.
+- When an inline nonreplaced element with a margin is displayed across multiple lines, the left margin is applied to the beginning of the element and the right margin to the end of it.
+Margins are not applied to the right and left side of each line.
+Margins only affect line breaking by changing the point at which the element's content begins within a line
+- When apply negative margins to inline nonreplaced elements.
+The top and bottom of the element aren't affected, and neither are the heights of lines, but the left and right ends of the elements can overlap other content
+- Margins set on replaced elements do affect the height of a line.
+The left and right margins of an inline replaced element act the same as for a nonreplaced element